midonet/midonet/docs/design-overview.md

 exist, create datapath ports for the appropriate host interfaces and learn their IDs (usually a Short), locally track the mapping of datapath port ID to MidoNet virtual port ID.
-When a locally managed vport has been successfully mapped to a local network interface, the DP Controller notifies the Virtual-Physical Mapping that the vport is ready to receive flows.
+When a locally managed vport has been successfully mapped to a local network interface, the DP Controller notifies the VirtualToPhysical Mapper that the vport is ready to receive flows.
 This allows other Midolman daemons (at other physical hosts) to correctly forward flows that should be emitted from the vport in question.